arabold/serverless-sentry-plugin/README.md

 ### ▶️ Step 2: Wrap Your Function Handler Code

-The actual reporting to Sentry happens in platform specific libraries.
-Currently only Node.js and Python are supported.
+The actual reporting to Sentry happens in platform-specific libraries.
+Currently, only Node.js and Python are supported.

-Each library provides a `withSentry` helper that act as decorators around your original AWS Lambda handler code and is configured via this plugin or manually through environment variables.
+Each library provides a `withSentry` helper that acts as decorators around your original AWS Lambda handler code and is configured via this plugin or manually through environment variables.

 For more details refer to the individual libraries' repositories: